aws-samples/bedrock-claude-chat/README.md

 [docker-compose.yml](./docker-compose.yml) allows you to run and develop frontend/backend APIs/DynamoDB Local in your local environment.

-※ The hot reloading is only supported on the frontend, not on the backend API.
-It's depends on the directory structure which prevents mount the source code.
+※ Hot reloading is only supported on the frontend, not on the backend API.
+Because the source code cannot be mounted due to the directory structure.

 ```bash
 # Build containers